Publication Ethics

 Fundamental Errors in Published Works

-The publisher & IJCSR does not allow any form of plagiarism.
-Plagiarism is considered to be a serious breach of scientific ethics by the entire scientific community.
-Incidents of plagiarism in a manuscript or published paper whether detected or reported, will be dealt seriously.
-We constantly supportadvise and take suggestions from our Editorial and Reviewer Board on avoiding any malpractice of publication ethics.
+The publisher and IJCSR do not allow any form of plagiarism.
+Plagiarism is considered a serious breach of scientific ethics by the entire scientific community.
+Any incidents of plagiarism, whether detected or reported, will be dealt with seriously.
+We continuously support, advise, and accept suggestions from our Editorial and Reviewer Board to avoid malpractice in publication ethics.